Huang-CL/Magrathea/README.md

 9. Compile changed file with `make`.
 9. Run MAGRATHEA with `./planet`.

-*We promise that the primary input parameters occuring on Line 42 were only a coincedence and do not reveal the Ultimate Question.
+*We promise that the primary input parameters occuring on Line 42 is only a coincedence and does not reveal the Ultimate Question.

 ## Capability and Output ##